 If your cactus is large and old, your potting medium may be depleted of nutrients.
 Repot in a fresh medium that offers good drainage, and fertilize with a cactus and succulent product.

 Both old and young plants benefit from the addition of fertilizer during the growing season.
-Follow package instructions for best results.
+Follow package instructions for best results and.

 5. Traumatic Events